nickyiliwang0000/h/git-and-command-line/intro-to-command-line.md

 prompting for confirmation."
 The force option, when combined with the `r` option can be a really quick way to remove a ton of files in a particular hierarchy.
-However, if you have accidentally provided an incorrect path, the command could delete a bunch of files you didn't intend to.
+However, if you have accidentally provided an incorrect path, the command may delete a bunch of files you didn't intend to delete with no easy way to recover them.

 You might want to in Finder / Explorer and delete the directory you want instead.